Error-331/code_tests/docs/bible/links.md

 Practices of Prayer - December 17 (Undeserved love is powerful; He doesn't demand we perfectly love those around us, but he does instruct us to stretch our love beyond our limits);

+Ever Present Grace - December 18 (We stand firm with patience endurance to find our souls deliverance);

-Our King Comes - December 19 (May we hold on to hope even as we consider what the first coming was like; Here comes our King; he is coming to us once more);
+Our King Comes - December 19 (May we hold on to hope even as we consider what the first coming was like; Here comes our King; He is coming to us once more);

+Longing For Nearness - December 20 (God loved us when we were far from him, and he loves us when we are drawn close by his mercy; When we long for God's presence, we reflect back to God the passion he has for us);

 ## Gods help